maxcountryman/flask-login/docs/index.rst

 ``"basic"``, or ``"strong"``.

-When session protection is active, each request, it generates an identifier for the user's computer (basically, the MD5 hash of the IP address and user agent).
+When session protection is active, each request, it generates an identifier for the user's computer (basically, a secure hash of the IP address and user agent).
 If the session does not have an associated identifier, the one generated will be stored.
 If it has an identifier, and it matches the one generated, then the request is OK.